wanchain/wanchain-cross-sdk/README.md

   // for polkadot, you can call wallet.getAccounts(network) to get all accounts and then select one as fromAccount let fromAccount = "sender-address-on-from-chain";

-  // input toAccount and amount manully let toAccount = 'receiver-address-on-to-chain';
+  // input toAccount and amount manully, the amount format of different token types is as follows
+  // Erc20: number
+  // Erc721: {tokenId: number, name: string}
+  // Erc721: {tokenId: number, name: string, name, amount: number}
+  let toAccount = 'receiver-address-on-to-chain';
   let amount = new BigNumber(0.1);